 Celebrating the ability alone to walk between two points may seem an unusual thing, as walking is usually the lowest common denominator.
 If there’s land one needs to cross, it seems intuitive that there should be a foot-friendly route even if it’s not possible to ride a bicycle or drive a car, or catch a train, bus or taxi.
 Sadly we live in a modern world in which this isn’t always the case, because the demand for efficient routes between popular places means that walkability no longer gets priority.

 A Wellington-centric example of this effect, which I wrote about in 2009, involves the State Highway 2 Hutt Road route between Ngauranga and Petone: the main link between Wellington’s CBD and the Hutt Valley.
 This direct line used to be an accessible route for walking or riding between those two centres of population.
-Over the years, any sensical form of walkability has been obliterated by the presence of two railway lines, four lanes of roads, and a horrible cycleway which most cyclists despise and avoid as much as possible.
+Over the years, any sensical form of walkability has been obliterated by the presence of two railway lines, four lanes of roads, and a horrible cycleway [youtube video] which most cyclists despise and avoid as much as possible.
 All of this is now a high-speed asphalt corridor pressed between a cliff-face and Wellington Harbour.
 I last tried walking this stretch in 2005, mostly sticking to the bumpy and pothole-infested cycle-way until it abruptly ended 400 metres short of Petone.
 At that time I hitched a ride into Petone rather than brave walking into accelerating high-speed traffic with no side-lane.
 The walking infrastructure that once existed along that stretch has simply dissolved in the demand for nuclear-family-age transport infrastructure.

 The above length is a relatively short stretch between Ngauranga and Petone, but it’s a major commuting route.
 Unfortunately, anyone who wants to walk between the two ends today can only sanely do so by walking towards Tawa or Porirua, then at some point climbing over the hills of Belmont Regional Park to get to reach Petone or the Hutt Valley.
 Disconnected streets and private land make this largely impractical without walking an absurdly long way compared with the original 5 kilometres, and a one hour walk suddenly requires the better part of a day.
 To travel direct, however, means travelling by train, bus or car.
 Wellington is more walkable than some other places, but this is one of at least several such routes where I’ve encountered major frustration trying to walk relatively directly between two seemingly obvious points.